-Below are some of our recommendations for the best hikes in Colorado.
+Her are our recommendations for the best hikes in Colorado.
 These hikes were chosen for a range of reasons; from the physical challenges they present to their scenic beauty.

-There are options for people of a varying degree of fitness, from single-day to multi-day adventures.
+There are options for people of varying degrees of fitness, from single-day to multi-day adventures.

 Maroon Bells Hikes